ShmoogleOsukami/BlockExplorer/README.md

 Nodes default stack size may be too small to index addresses with many tx's.
 If you experience the above error while running sync.js the stack size needs to be increased.

-To determine the default setting run
+To determine the default setting run:

     node --v8-options | grep -B0 -A1 stack_size

-To run sync.js with a larger stack size launch with
+To run sync.js with a larger stack size launch with:

     node --stack-size=[SIZE] scripts/sync.js index update

 Where [SIZE] is an integer higher than the default.

-*note: SIZE will depend on which blockchain you are using, you may need to play around a bit to find an optimal setting*

 ### License